OfficeDev/office-js-docs-pr/reference/excel/filterdatetime.md

-# FilterDatetime Object (JavaScript API for Excel)
+# FilterDatetime object (JavaScript API for Excel)

 Represents how to filter a date when filtering on values.